newmindflow/ChainRunner/README.md

 * **Blockchain APIs:** Koios / Blockfrost
 * **3rd-Party Integration:** NMKR API/SDK

 ## **5\.
-How This Drives On-Chain Impact**
+Goal**

-The goal of **ChainRunner** is to create a new generation of skilled Cardano builders.
-This drives on-chain impact in two ways:
+The goal of **ChainRunner** is to attract and create a new generation of skilled Cardano builders.

-1. **Directly:** Our learning loop (Quests 3-5) has the potential to generate thousands of **Testnet transactions**, creating a valuable, low-risk environment for experimentation.
+Our learning loop (Quests 3-5) has the potential to create a low-risk environment for experimentation.
 Quest 6, "Going Live\!," *requires every single user* to submit a **Mainnet transaction** to "graduate."
-2. **Indirectly (The Ecosystem Multiplier):** Our *real* impact is geometric.
-By successfully onboarding hundreds of new, qualified developers, we are **catalyzing the creation of the *next* generation of dApps, tools, and protocols** that will drive millions of future transactions.
+By successfully onboarding hundreds of new, qualified developers, we are **catalyzing the creation of the *next* generation of dApps, tools, and protocols** that will drive future transactions.

 ## **6\.
 Project Status & Roadmap**

 This project is currently in the **foundational work** phase.
-We have established our technical architecture, defined our prototype scope, and initialized this repository.
+We have established our technical architecture and defined our prototype scope.

-This README.md serves as our project's "lite whitepaper" and a living document for our vision and roadmap.
+This README.md serves as our project's whitepaper and a living document for our vision and roadmap.

 ## **7\.
 License**